 Table 1B contains the average TE values computed for three two hour and ten minute windows during the first quarter of 2018 for pairs of firms in the S&P 500.
 Across sampling rates the means exhibit similar patterns to Table 1A.
+Ergo, the means decrease as the sampling rates become slower.
 Across windows the 9:30AM-11:40AM window has on average the highest information transfer.

 TABLE 1C: SAME AS TABLE 1B BUT 30 MINUTE WINDOWS